 Our travels around Mexico brought us to Guadalajara and surroundings in January 2020.
-This area was not originally on our Mexico bucket list, but turned out to be interesting and well worth a visit.
-The historic center of Guadalajara is stunning, filled with handsome colonial landmarks and beautiful plazas.
-We stayed altogether five days in Guadalajara and in the town of Ajijic by Lake Chapala, just 50 km from Guadalajara.
+This area was not originally on our Mexico bucket list, but turned out to be interesting.
+The historic center of Guadalajara is stunning, filled with handsome colonial landmarks.
+We stayed altogether five days in Guadalajara and in the town of Ajijic by Lake Chapala.
 In this post we shortly introduce Guadalajara and the main sights of the historical center.

 Guadalajara is the capital of the state of Jalisco, and the second most populous metropolitan area of Mexico.
 It is situated in the Central Highlands of Mexico, north-west from the capital CDMX, and named after the Spanish city of Guadalajara – the name translates to “Stone Valley”.
 Guadalajara is considered as one of the cultural centers of Mexico, with a lot of festivals, like an international film festival, and other culture events organized around the year.

 Guadalajara was founded in the current location in 1542, when a group of young Spanish families settled in the area.
-Situated in the middle of a fertile agricultural region, Guadalajara quickly grew to a populous colony and further to an important city in the colonial Mexico.
-Today it’s a remarkable industrial, commercial and cultural center, with population of around 1,5 million inhabitants in the city and close to 5 million in the metro area.
+Situated in the middle of a fertile agricultural region, Guadalajara quickly grew into an important city in colonial Mexico.
+Today it’s an industrial, commercial and cultural center, with population of over 4 million inhabitants.

 Sightseeing in Guadalajara